rexresearch

 [0004] The present invention is further directed to a system for

-wireless power transfer with diminished resistive, dielectric, and
+wireless power transfer with diminished resistive, dielectric,

-produce higher efficiencies at long range distances.
+frequencies to produce higher efficiencies at long range

 [0005] The present invention also is directed to a system for